 If you don’t already sell on Amazon, on your own site, and on other sales channels, then you need to move in that direction to survive long-term.
 The good news is you don’t have to jump in headfirst.
 In fact, baby steps are the best way to expand your multichannel sales reach efficiently and strategically.
 Plan to:

 Expand into new sales channels slowly and selectively

 Throwing your entire catalog onto one or more sales channels is a recipe for frustration.
 Instead, use a multichannel-ready ecommerce platform like BigCommerce to take it slow.
 You can select specific products to list on each marketplace and on your own site, and build up channels and products at a pace you can manage.

-As shown above, BigCommerce’s multichannel platform lets you list products on your website, Amazon, and other sales channels, or only on your website and/or selected channels.
+As shown above, BigCommerce’s easy-setup multichannel platform lets you list products on your website, Amazon, and other sales channels, or only on your website and/or selected channels.

 “If you want to dive into multichannel, then you should absolutely try to find software that will help automate orders to your fulfillment center.
 You also should add some well trained customer service reps to your team.”

 — Michael O’Donnell, Amazon & Multichannel Seller, Chief Executive Officer, CaveTools